-Landscape paintings are the quickest to paint.
-Simultaneously, they are also the most difficult paintings to paint.
+Landscape paintings are the quickest paintings to paint.
+Simultaneously, they are also the most difficult to paint.
 All artists are just mere imitators of the great creator.
-We can only modify and stylize what has already been created.
-In landscape paintings different techniques are used to represent the – solid ‘permanence’ of mountains and rock, the immutable fleeting nature of clouds, the variety of shapes, sizes, colours and characters of trees (this one is the most difficult) or the fragility of a blade of grass.
-For that reason learning to paint a landscape is an endless task.
+Therefore we can only modify and stylize the creation that already exists.
+In landscape paintings the artist uses different techniques to represent the – solid ‘permanence’ of mountains and rock, the immutable fleeting nature of clouds, the variety of shapes, sizes, colours and characters of trees (this one is the most difficult) or the fragility of a blade of grass.
+For that reason, learning to paint a landscape is an endless task.

 Land and Sky

-Somehow the landscape artist is expected to fuse the leaden majesty of the land, with the vast emptiness of the sky.
-Light is crucial.
-It should unify these two opposing elements.
+Somehow, the landscape artist is expected to fuse the leaden majesty of the land, with the vast emptiness of the sky.
+This means that light and colour play a crucial role in painting a landscape.
+Light and colour should unify these two opposing elements.

 Light plays a critical part in all my landscapes.

 My landscape art work is varied in subject matter and painting style.
-Most are executed in oils.
+However, most are executed in oils.
 Some are done in pastels.
 They are mostly realist.
-In the near future I intend producing digital art landscape work.
+In the near future, I intend to produce digital art landscape work.
 I hope to produce landscape art prints from these.